tethysplatform/tethys/docs/supplementary/optional_features.rst

 Optional Features
 *****************

-With the release of ``microtethys`` and starting with Tethys v5.0 many features of Tethys Platform will become optional and require additional dependencies to be installed.
+With the release of ``micro-tethys-platform`` and starting with Tethys v5.0 many features of Tethys Platform will become optional and require additional dependencies to be installed.
 This is done to limit the size of the environment and allow Tethys Portal administrators more flexibility in deciding what features are needed in their deployment.
 The following list of features are optional and will require the listed dependencies to be installed for that feature to be enabled:

 Security Features
 =================